 Ask them if you can follow up by sharing their documentation, like banking and investment account info, wills and trusts, and insurance policies.
 Then you can take a look and see if you need to start a plan.

 If you’ve got siblings, it might be the time to get them involved so everyone’s got the same info as you decide what to do next.
-And if you can afford it, a financial planner might be a good place to start — always a good idea to get a neutral outsider in for a sanity check.
+And if you can afford it, a financial planner might be a good place to start — always a good idea to get a neutral outsider in for a second opinion.

 Good luck!
 You got this.